Ethiopia–United States relations: Human rights violations

 During the outbreak of the 2016 Ethiopian protests the U.S. Embassy in Addis Ababa released a statement in which it said the U.S. government was “deeply concerned with the extensive violence.”

 In 2022 America announced that it would be issuing sanctions against Ethiopian national whom it accused of having a role in the Tigray Conflict.
 However, in September 2022, Senator Bob Menendez, the Democratic chairman of the Senate Foreign Relations Committee, criticized the Biden administration for hesitating to impose sanctions on the government of Ethiopia, where many atrocities and war crimes were committed in the civil war between the government and the rebels.

+In February 2021, US Secretary of State Antony Blinken condemned ethnic cleansing in the Tigray region of northern Ethiopia and called for the immediate withdrawal of Eritrean forces and other fighters.
+In March 2023, Blinken met with Ethiopian prime minister Abiy Ahmed in Addis Ababa to normalize relations between the United States and Ethiopia that were strained by the Tigray War between the Ethiopian government and Tigray rebels.

+On 30 June 2023, the United States lifted aid restrictions on Ethiopia.
+According to White House national security spokesperson John Kirby, the restrictions were lifted due to progress on human rights, particularly after the cessation-of-hostilities agreement.
+While violence continues in the Tigray region, the focus of assistance is on supporting peace, demining efforts, and accountability.

 African integration

 Barack Obama was the first sitting United States president to speak in front of the African Union in Ethiopia's capital Addis Ababa, on 29 July 2015.
 With his speech, he encouraged the world to increase economic ties via investments and trade with the continent, and lauded the progresses made in education, infrastructure and the economy.
 But he also criticized the lack of democracy and leaders who refuse to step off, discrimination against minorities (LGBT people, religious groups and ethnicities) and corruption.
 He suggested an intensified democratization and free trade, to significantly increase living quality for Africans.

+In December 2022, Ethiopian prime minister Abiy Ahmed attended the United States–Africa Leaders Summit 2022 in Washington, D.C., and met with US President Joe Biden.

+USAID

+In 2023 Ethiopia received over US$1,000,000,000 in US aid for drought relief, conflict recovery, and long-term development.
+USAid freeze of February 2025 disrupted aid in Ethiopia, the largest US aid recipient in sub-Saharan Africa.
+The WFP already cut rations by 40% for 800,000 refugees due to funding gaps.
+Ahmed Hussein, of the Ethiopian Civil Society Organisations Council, warned that the crisis could worsen, leading to more deaths and instability.
+The freeze also worsened the ongoing Ethiopian malaria crisis, with 7,300,000 cases reported in 2024.